Best daily deals

 A photo of the bottom of the Blue Microphones Yeti X, along with its stand socket, 3.5mm port, and microUSB port.

-You can use the socket to mount the Yeti X on a proper mic stand.
-Additionally, the microUSB port and 3.5mm monitoring port are on the bottom of the mic.
+The socket allows you to mount the Yeti X on a proper mic stand.
+Additionally, the mic’s micro-USB port and 3.5mm monitoring port are on the bottom.

-However, there are a few optional things to go over.
-For example, the socket at the bottom of the capsule allows you to use a mic stand with the Yeti—so you don’t have to use the included metal stand if you don’t want to.
+However, there are a few optional things to discuss.
+For example, the socket at the bottom of the capsule allows you to use a mic stand with the Yeti, so you don’t have to use the included metal stand if you don’t want to.
 I personally like using a mic shield at my desk so no echoes reach the microphone when I’m recording the SoundGuys podcast.

 Additionally, you could install the Logitech GHub and Sherpa utilities to do things like equalize your voice without a DAW—a dedicated piece of software to edit your recordings—change the LED behavior, or use voice presets to change your effects on the fly.